Siggg/TerraCommuni/content/post/howto.en.md

 -   then, without interrupting the video, show the organizer's assistant, who is holding the vertical wire and the ceremonial sheet;

 -   finally, show the entire group and ask them the question aloud: "We are together in Paris, France, on Wednesday, May 24, 2023 at 1:53 p.m. for a TerraCommuni ceremony.
 If you agree, repeat after me "YES, WE ARE TOGETHER! " and the participants repeat "YES, WE ARE TOGETHER!" (see criteria 4, unity of action and 7, visibly real and alive).
+(You say the correct place, date and time of course, this is just an example).

 ### Taking 3 photos of the whole group